 Messaging External Domain

-Provides information about external domains and external users collaborating in your organization.
+This report provides information about external domains and external users collaborating in your organization.
 You can also see how users from your organization are collaborating with external domains in external spaces.

 Column Name